Gerard346/Project-AI/README.md

 At 12::00 at night he comes to clean the shop, after he cleaned all the shop he goes home.

+### Dependent

+Goes to the store when his shift starts, waits and observes clients if they need help, helps the clients when they do, goes home when shift ends.

 ## Controls

 * WASD: Camera Movement